antakio/react-native-timer-async/README.md

 # react-native-async-timer
 ==========

-This repository contains code to build the `react-native-async-timer` APP as described in the paper Was tested on Iphone 13 emulator iOS 15.4
+This repository contains code to build the `react-native-async-timer` APP as described in the paper "Autorefreshing Flatlist, How to Pause Timer in React Native, Async Timers in React Native App"
+Was tested on Iphone 13 emulator iOS 15.4

 Installation